 Skip to main content

-One of the major goals of the Bureau of Competition’s legal internship program is to provide law students with meaningful work experience in the field of antitrust enforcement.
-The legal internship program gives law students the opportunity to work closely with attorneys, economists, and other investigative staff on actual law enforcement investigations and federal court litigations.
+The Bureau of Competition’s legal internship program is designed to provide law students with meaningful work experience in the field of antitrust enforcement.
+The legal internship program gives law students the opportunity to work closely with attorneys, economists, and other investigative staff on investigations and federal court litigations.
 Interns can expect to learn the fundamentals of antitrust law through substantive assignments on a wide range of issues.
-The Bureau also offers a comprehensive training program, which includes case studies and brown bag lunches throughout the summer, as well as opportunities to develop strong professional relationships with attorneys and economists.
-Interns may be assigned to one of the following divisions: Anticompetitive Practices, Anticompetitive Practices II, Health Care, Technology Enforcement Division, Mergers I, Mergers II, Mergers III, or Mergers IV.
+The Bureau also offers a comprehensive training program, as well as opportunities to develop strong professional relationships with attorneys and economists.

-The Bureau of Competition offers fall and spring semester legal internships to second- and third-year law students at its Washington, D.C. offices.
-Semester legal interns work closely with attorneys, economists, and other investigative staff on actual law enforcement investigations, and federal and administrative court litigations.
+The Bureau of Competition offers Fall and Spring semester legal internships to second and third-year law students at its Washington, D.C., offices.
+Semester law clerks work closely with attorneys, economists, and other investigative staff on investigations and federal and administrative court litigations.
 Typical assignments include conducting legal and factual research, interviewing witnesses, writing legal memoranda, and preparing documents and exhibits.

 Mergers I